Year 1

 What is Read, Write Inc Phonics?

-We also have lots of information on our schools phonics page which you can access here.
+We also have lots of information on our school's phonics page, which you can access here.

 Some of our writing this half term will be based on further developing sentence structure and how to build a successful sentence.
 We will focus on the use of capital letters, finger spaces and full stops, as well as ensuring sentences make sense to our reader.
+We will further develop our learning by extending our writing passages into longer paragraphs.

 Spelling